project-talan/tln-cli/README.md

   > tln config --terse
   ```

-* If you check created configuration file `.tln.conf`, you will see next JSON structure
+* If you check created configuration file `.tln.conf`, you will see following JSON structure
   ```
   module.exports = {
     tags: async (tln) => [],